SWITZERLAND 9 Days

 DAY 2

-Ride first thing—mountain weather is clearer in the morning. <location>
+Ride early—mountain weather is clearer in the morning. <location>

-• ⚠️ Check the tourist office webcam at the pier before buying a Pilatus ticket.
-If the summit is in thick cloud, skip it.
+• ⚠️ Tip: Check the webcam at the pier first!
+If the summit is in thick clouds, skip the excursion.

-• The Best Walk in town - stroll along the walkways between the Museggtürme (nine ancient watchtowers) and you will be awarded
+• The Best Walk in town - stroll along the walkways between the Musegg Wall (9 ancient watchtowers) and be rewarded

 • It’s a four (4) km walk with a slight elevation gain.
 Start at Schirmerturm. <Route>